Need a Design?

 I just like how it feels.

 I started using WordPress when it was only about a year old.
-At that time WordPress didn’t even use plugins yet.
-I had a blog site back then.
+At that time WordPress didn’t even use plugins.
+I had my first blog site back then.

-It wasn’t very long before I figured out I had a cool toy which I did not understand well enough to fully use.
+It wasn’t very long before I figured out I had a cool toy which I didn’t understand well enough to use.
 My blog site looked terrible.

 After backgrounds in the printing industry, live performance and the telecom industry, these all seemed together to point towards one thing.
 I knew my blog site looked terrible.